 A full day’s drive as you retrace some of your journey along National Highway 87 and Luritja Rd/State Route 3 (don’t take Route 6 north, it’s three hours longer on a very slow track).

 Erldunda Roadhouse sits 260kms from Uluru and 200kms from Alice Springs at the intersection of the Lasseter (west-east) and Stuart (south-north) Highways.
-There’s a big dining area inside and some native animals living in paddocks outside including kangaroos and emus plus the non-native but internationally-famous Cluck Norris rooster who hangs out with the roos.
+There’s a big dining area inside and some native animals living in paddocks outside, including kangaroos, emus and the non-native, but internationally-famous, Cluck Norris rooster who hangs out with the 'roos.

-About a third of the way between Erlunda and Alice Springs you’ll probably see a decent gathering of grey nomads with their camper trailers or motorhomes.
+About a third of the way between Erlunda and Alice Springs, you’ll probably see a decent gathering of grey nomads with their camper trailers and motorhomes.
 This is the Finke River rest stop and it’s especially popular in winter.
 The river itself rarely flows.